fbpx Jennifer Lerner | Harvard Kennedy School

 617-496-0831

-Dr. Jennifer Lerner is the Thornton F. Bradshaw Professor of Public Policy, Management and Decision Science at the Harvard Kennedy School.
+Dr. Jennifer Lerner holds the Thornton F. Bradshaw Professorship in Public Policy, Management and Decision Science at the Harvard Kennedy School.
 She is the first psychologist in the history of the Harvard Kennedy School to receive tenure.
 Professor Lerner also holds appointments in Harvard’s Department of Psychology and Institute for Quantitative Social Sciences.

-Selected awards: In a White House ceremony, Lerner received the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government to scientists and engineers in early stages of their careers.
+Selected scientific awards: In a White House ceremony, Lerner received the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government to scientists and engineers in early stages of their careers.
 She has also received the National Science Foundation’s (NSF) Faculty Early Career Development Award and the National Science Foundation’s "Sensational 60” designation.
-(The 60 members in this latter group are designated as the most prominent American scientists whose first grants were graduate school fellowships from the NSF.)
+(The 60 members in this latter group were designated as the most prominent American scientists whose first grants were NSF graduate school fellowships.)

-Teaching: As devoted to teaching as she is to research, Lerner has received multiple teaching awards including the Harvard Kennedy School’s “Dinner on the Dean” award for outstanding teaching, the Harvard “Innovations in Learning and Teaching (HILT) Award” for curricular innovation, the Harvard Graduate Student Government’s “Lectures That Last Award,” and the Raymond Vernon Commemorative Award for mentoring junior faculty.
-Notably, she is also the founding faculty director of Harvard’s popular “Leadership Decision Making” executive education program.
+Teaching: As devoted to teaching as she is to research, Lerner enjoys teaching decision science to students ranging from undergraduates to senior executives.
+She has received multiple teaching awards including the Harvard Kennedy School’s “Dinner on the Dean” award for outstanding teaching, Harvard’s “Innovations in Learning and Teaching (HILT) Award” for curricular innovation, and the Harvard Graduate Student Government’s “Lectures That Last Award.”
+She has also received awards for mentoring: the Raymond Vernon Commemorative Award for mentoring junior faculty and the Hoopes Prize for excellence in undergraduate research mentoring.

-Boards and Steering Committees: Lerner currently serves on a diverse set of boards, including the scientific advisory boards for two corporations in the machine learning and decision-making space, as well as the Faculty Steering Committee for Harvard’s Mind-Brain-Behavior Initiative.
-Previously, she served for two years on an expert panel within the National Institutes of Health and for three years as the first behavioral scientist ever appointed to the United States Secretary of the Navy’s Advisory Panel.
-In this role, she provided input to the Secretary on critical matters faced by the Navy and the Marine Corps.
+Boards and Steering Committees: Lerner serves on the board of directors for the Forecasting Research Institute; scientific advisory boards for two corporations using machine learning to improve decision-making; the Faculty Steering Committee for Harvard’s Mind-Brain-Behavior Initiative; and the advisory board for the U.S. Naval War College.
+Previously, she served on an expert panel within the National Institutes of Health and as the first behavioral scientist ever appointed to the United States Secretary of the Navy’s Advisory Panel.
+For this role, providing input to the Secretary on critical matters faced by the Navy and the Marine Corps, she received the Navy’s Superior Public Service Award.

-Education and employment history: In 1998, Lerner received her Ph.D. in psychology from the University of California – Berkeley.
+Education and employment history: Lerner received her Ph.D. in psychology from the University of California – Berkeley.
 After a National Institutes of Health postdoctoral fellowship at UCLA, Lerner joined the Carnegie Mellon University faculty.
 She served as Assistant Professor of Social and Decision Science, and later the Estella Loomis McCandless Associate Professor of Social and Decision Science.
 Lerner joined the Harvard faculty and received tenure in 2007.
-From 2018-2019, she took a temporary leave from Harvard to serve in the Pentagon as the Navy’s Chief Decision Scientist, reporting to the U.S. Chief of Naval Operations.
+From 2018-2019 Lerner took temporary leave from Harvard to serve as the Chief Decision Scientist for the United States Navy, reporting to the Chief of Naval Operations.

 Personal: Lerner lives in the greater Boston area with her husband (Brian P. Gill); they are proud parents of a daughter in college.
 Lerner is a strong advocate of increasing employment for persons with disabilities; she herself has had Systemic Lupus Erythematosus since childhood.